kate-orlova/azure-logs-tricks/README.md

 # Azure Logs Tricks

 Azure Logs tricks are a set of useful scripts written in Kusto Query Language (KQL) to query the Azure log databases.
 Scripts are grouped into folders based on the specific functionality and table name in Azure Logs:
+* **requests**
-* **requests** - calculate the total number of different / long or specific requests count and with average duration within a custom time range or for the last 24 hours by default and present results in table / chart view; get top 10 failed requests; get the amount of requests from the top 10 countries;
+   * calculate the total number of different / long or specific requests count and with average duration within a custom time range or for the last 24 hours by default and present results in table / chart view;
+   * get the top 10 failed requests;
+   * get the amount of requests from the top 10 countries;
 * **pageViews** - get top 10 slowest pages within a custom time range in table / chart view;

 # Contribution